ethauvin/urlencoder/README.md

 ## Why not simply use `java.net.URLEncoder`?

-Apart for being quite inefficient and [deprecated](https://inside.java/2023/02/15/quality-heads-up/) as of JDK 20, some URL components encoded with `URLEncoder.encode` might not be able to be properly decoded.
+Apart for being quite inefficient, some URL components encoded with `URLEncoder.encode` might not be able to be properly decoded.

 For example, a simple search query such as: